 ETSI Headquarters, Sophia Antipolis, France – 15 November 2012

-ETSI members have re-appointed Mr Dirk Weiler as chairman of the ETSI General Assembly for a second term of office.
-The vice-chairmen, Mr Klaus Tillmann and Mr Kari Marttinen, were also re-appointed to their positions.
+ETSI members have re-appointed Mr Dirk Weiler as chair of the ETSI General Assembly for a second term of office.
+The vice-chairs, Mr Klaus Tillmann and Mr Kari Marttinen, were also re-appointed to their positions.

-At the same time, the two outgoing vice-chairmen of the General Assembly, Mr Kari Marttinen of TeliaSonera and Mr Klaus Tillmann of NORMAPME, have also had their positions renewed for the same period.
+At the same time, the two outgoing vice-chairs of the General Assembly, Mr Kari Marttinen of TeliaSonera and Mr Klaus Tillmann of NORMAPME, have also had their positions renewed for the same period.

 The General Assembly is the highest authority of the Institute, It meets twice yearly and is made up of the entire ETSI membership.
-The chairman and vice chairmen are elected for a two-year term of office and can serve a maximum of two consecutive terms.
+The chair and vice chairs are elected for a two-year term of office and can serve a maximum of two consecutive terms.

 Klaus Tillmann is Secretary General of NORMAPME, the European Office of Crafts, Trades and Small and Medium sized Enterprises for Standardization.
 Elected to this position in 2010, Klaus had previously represented SME interests in standardization and beyond in various German organizations.

 ETSI produces globally-applicable standards for Information and Communications Technologies (ICT), including fixed, mobile, radio, converged, aeronautical, broadcast and internet technologies and is officially recognized by the European Union as a European Standards Organization.
 ETSI is an independent, not-for-profit association whose more than 750 member companies and organizations, drawn from 62 countries across 5 continents worldwide, determine its work programme and participate directly in its work.

 For more information please visit: www.etsi.org.

 The ETSI logo is a Trade Mark of ETSI registered for the benefit of its Members.

 For ETSI press enquiries: